Step 27 – Deceased Estate Administration Guide

 - The date on which the documents are completed should be the date of the document.

-Grant of Probate applications or Letters of Administration applications can vary in complexity.
+Grant of Probate or Letters of Administration applications can vary in complexity.

 The simplest applications are where a Will is in place naming:- one Executor who has agreed to accept the duties;

-- multiple Executors are nominated who have agreed to accept the duties and act jointly; or
+- multiple Executors who are nominated who have agreed to accept the duties and act jointly; or

-- multiple Executor are nominated and the Executor who is unable or unwilling to accept the duties provides the applicant with the necessary documentation.
+- multiple Executor and the Executor who is unable or unwilling to accept the duties provides the applicant with the necessary documentation.

 In these instances, the application can be completed by yourself following the process outlined on this website or with help from a legal representative.

-Request a fixed-fee Probate application quote from our Trusted Partner, Willed Law.
-Avoid an incomplete application being rejected.
+Request a fixed-fee Probate application quote from our Trusted Partner, so you can avoid submitting an incomplete application that will be rejected.

-27.7 Documents for Grant of Probate Application and Letters of Administration Application
+27.9 Documents for Grant of Probate and Letters of Administration Application

-- Original Will (if the original cannot be found and you have a copy you can apply but you will need an affidavit explaining your attempts in finding the original Will and is more complicated);
+The following documents are generally required when you apply:- Original Will (if the original cannot be found and you have a copy, you can apply but you will need an Affidavit explaining your attempts in finding the original Will and the process is more complicated);

 - Original and certified copy of the Death Certificate;